seam/examples/booking/readme.txt

  mvn

-Then, set the JBOSS_HOME environment variable to the location of a JBoss AS 5 installation.
-Once that's done, execute the following command to deploy the application to JBoss AS via JMX:
+Then, set the JBOSS_HOME environment variable to the location of a JBoss AS 5 installation and start the server.
+Maven will assume that JBoss AS is running on port 8080.
+Once that's done, you can deploy the application to JBoss AS via JMX by executing this command:

- mvn -f seam-booking-ear/pom.xml jboss:deploy
+ mvn -o -f seam-booking-ear/pom.xml jboss:deploy

 You can undeploy the application via JMX using this command:

- mvn -f seam-booking-ear/pom.xml jboss:undeploy
+ mvn -o -f seam-booking-ear/pom.xml jboss:undeploy

-Here's the chained restart command:
+Here's the chained restart command via JMX:

- mvn -f seam-booking-ear/pom.xml jboss:undeploy && mvn package && mvn -f seam-booking-ear/pom.xml jboss:deploy
+ mvn -o -f seam-booking-ear/pom.xml jboss:undeploy && mvn -o package && mvn -o -f seam-booking-ear/pom.xml jboss:deploy

 If you would rather deploy more traditional way by copying the archive directly to the deploy directory of the JBoss AS domain, use this command instead:

- mvn -f seam-booking-ear/pom.xml jboss:harddeploy
+ mvn -o -f seam-booking-ear/pom.xml jboss:harddeploy

+But it's better to use the antrun plugin since it is smarter about what it copies, which is bound to the end of the package goal when the jboss-explode profile is active:

+ mvn -o package -Pexplode

+You can remove the archive by activating the jboss-unexplode profile:

+ mvn -o validate -Punexplode

+Note that the -o puts Maven in offline mode so that it doesn't perform time consuming update checks.

+---
+When this profile is activated, the maven-antrun-plugin will copy the exploded packages for the WAR, EJB-JAR, and EAR to the JBoss AS deploy directory.
+This all happens in the maven package phase.